0

 Shoreditch - 4 Redchurch St, London E1 6JL

-Tomos Parry presides over the fire here in Shoreditch.
+Tomos Parry (also behind Mountain) is thre man behind this perennial Shoreditch hit.
 This upstairs dining room (you'll find it above Smoking Goat) looks like it's been on this spot since Dickensian London, but the vibe couldn't be more of the moment.
 The turbot is very much the signature dish, but expect to find all manner of meat too thrown on the wood-fired grill plus a top wine list from Noble Rot's Keeling Andrew & Co.
 Who needs a trip to Etxebarri when we have our own homegrown take on Basque food culture right here in London?

 More about Brat